yingx9/tp/docs/UserGuide.md

 Example:
 ```
 Commands available:
-add: adds a new resource to the library inventory.(e.g. add /i ISBN /t TITLE /a AUTHOR /tag TAG [/g GENRE /s STATUS])
+[add] adds a new resource to the library inventory. (e.g. add /i ISBN /t TITLE /a AUTHOR /tag TAG [/g GENRE /s STATUS])
-delete: deletes the resource with the specified ID from the library inventory. (e.g. delete /id 123456789)
+[delete] deletes the resource with the specified ID from the library inventory. (e.g. delete /id 123456789)
-list: list all resources OR filter by certain tags, genre, or status.(e.g. list /tag B /g Fiction /s AVAILABLE)
+[list] lists all resources OR filter by certain tags, genre, or status. (e.g. list /tag B /g Fiction /s AVAILABLE)
-find: find a resource by title, author(same as publisher/creator/brand), ISBN or given id. (e.g. find /i 9780763630188)
+[find] finds a resource by title, author, ISBN or given id. (e.g. find /i 9780763630188 /a AUTHOR)
-edit: Edit a listing by entering its id to update its details. (e.g. edit /id 123 /t NEW_TITLE /a NEW_AUTHOR)
+[edit] edits a listing by entering its id to update its details. (e.g. edit /id 123 /t NEW_TITLE /a NEW_AUTHOR)
-eventadd: Add an event to the event list (e.g. eventadd /t TITLE /date DATE [/desc DESCRIPTION])
+[eventadd] adds an event to the event list (e.g. eventadd /t TITLE /date 23 Dec 2023 [/desc DESCRIPTION])
-eventlist: List out all the event list (e.g. eventlist)
+[eventlist] lists out all the event list (e.g. eventlist)
-eventdelete: Delete an event in the event list based on the index (e.g. eventdelete /i INDEX)
+[eventdelete] deletes an event in the event list based on the index (e.g. eventdelete /i INDEX)
-eventedit: Edit an event in the event based (e.g eventedit /i INDEX [/t TITLE /date DATE /desc DESCRIPTION])
+[eventedit] edits an event in the event list based on the index (e.g. eventedit /i INDEX [/t TITLE /date DATE /desc DESCRIPTION])
-summary: Provide a summary of resources added and upcoming 3 events (e.g. summary)
-exit: displays a farewell message and exits the program (e.g. exit)
+[exit] displays a farewell message and exits the program (e.g. exit)

-For more information, please refer to our user guide at:https://ay2324s1-cs2113t-w11-1.github.io/tp/UserGuide.html
+For more information, please refer to our user guide at: https://bit.ly/SyslibUserGuide
 ____________________________________________________________
 ```